sansbacher/docs/git/README.md

 Then _create a .gitignore_ and _Create/Edit some code files_.
 After some work check what's not Committed, then Stage and Commit those files:
 `git status`
 `git add -A`
-`git commit -m "Added some new files to master"`
+`git commit -m "Added some new files to main"`

 Push those files to the remote repo, but first pull in any changes someone else may have pushed to the remote repo:
 `git pull --rebase`